andris2583/SzakdolgozatFE/README.md

 Collections

 - Every user has default liked photos collection
+- Can create collection
 - Save to collection button
-- Can see collections in user
+- Can see collections in profile
 - Can name them
 - Can share them
 - Collection data: